-In each scatterplot, states in the top right quadrant of the blue lines spend more than the predicted requirement and achieve better than nationalaverage test scores.
-The bottom left quadrant includes states that spend less and get belowaverage results.
-Note that axis scales vary between the three scatterplots.
+In each scatterplot, states in the top right quadrant of the blue lines spend more than the predicted requirement and achieve better than national- average test scores.
+The bottom left quadrant includes states that spend less and get below-average results.

-As would be expected, given the research on school funding, the dots in all three graphs exhibit an upward sloping pattern, indicating a positive relationship between funding gaps and outcome gaps.
+As would be expected, given the research on school funding, the dots in all three graphs exhibit a general upward sloping pattern, indicating a positive relationship between funding gaps and outcome gaps.
 That is, states that spend more than required achieve higher test scores relative to the national average.

-Consequently, looking at the horizontal and vertical blue lines, the vast majority of states in all three scatterplots fall into either: 1) the bottom-left quadrant (spending below predicted requirements and test scores below the national average); or 2) the upper-right quadrant (spending above requirements and test scores above the average).
-In the highest-poverty scatterplot (the plot on top), most states are in the former quadrant.
-In the lowest-poverty scatterplot (the bottom plot), most states are in the latter.
+Consequently, looking at the horizontal and vertical blue lines, the vast majority of states in all three scatterplots fall into either: 1) the bottom left quadrant formed by the blue lines (spending below predicted requirements and test scores below the national average); or 2) the upper right quadrant (spending above requirements and test scores above the average).
+In the scatterplot containing results for the highest poverty districts (the plot on top), most states are in the former quadrant.
+In the lowest poverty scatterplot (the bottom plot), most states are in the latter.
 And in the middle-poverty scatterplot, there is a roughly equal split.

-This indicates, as was also suggested by Figure 5, that most states provide sufficient resources to their lowest-poverty districts and achieve above-average outcomes.
-The opposite is true, however, of the highest-poverty districts: they are underfunded vis-à-vis predicted requirements, and their students perform accordingly.
-For instance, Massachusetts, New Hampshire, and New Jersey tend to spend above requirements and achieve above-average outcomes, while other states, such as Mississippi and Alabama, spend less than required and exhibit accordingly low outcomes.
+This indicates, as was also suggested by Figure 6, that most states provide sufficient resources to their lowest-poverty districts and achieve above average outcomes.
+The opposite is true, however, of the highest-poverty districts: they are underfunded vis-àvis predicted requirements, and their students perform accordingly.
+For instance, Massachusetts, New Hampshire, and New Jersey tend to spend near or above requirements and achieve near or above average outcomes, while other states, such as Mississippi and Alabama, tend to spend less than required and exhibit accordingly low outcomes.

-There, however, are exceptions to the general finding that states spend adequately on their lowest-poverty districts and inadequately on their highest-poverty districts.
-New Mexico spends so little on its lowest-poverty districts that students in these districts do not even achieve national average test scores.
-Spending in Mississippi's lowest-poverty districts is similarly low, and its students barely exceed the average.
+There are, however, exceptions to the general finding that states spend adequately on their lowest-poverty districts and inadequately on their highest-poverty districts.
+New Mexico spends so little on its lowest-poverty districts that students in these relatively affluent districts do not even achieve national average test scores.
+Spending in Mississippi's lowest-poverty districts is similarly low, and its students also fail to meet the average.

-Conversely, in New York's lowest-poverty districts, funding is far above the predicted requirement, but testing outcomes are much lower than would be expected from the overall relationship.
+Conversely, in New York's lowest-poverty districts, funding is far above the predicted requirement, but testing outcomes are somewhat lower than would be expected from the overall relationship.
 This may be due in no small part to the fact that many suburban New York districts with relatively low-needs students spend exorbitantly, but do not achieve testing outcomes commensurate with this spending (a possible "ceiling effect").
-Similarly, Alaska's middle-poverty districts spend far more than the predicted requirements but still have test scores far below the national average.
+Similarly, Alaska's middle-poverty districts spend far more than the predicted requirements but still have test scores below the national average.
 This may be attributed to the uniqueness of Alaska, where transportation, facilities, and other basic needs not accounted for by the variables available to researchers cost far more than they do in other states.
 As a result, spending is higher but outcomes are not.